Agoric/documentation/main/ertp/guide/README.md

 one-dollar bills and need to pay someone 5 dollars, it doesn't matter which five of your one-dollar bills you give them.

-Non-fungible assets are of the same kind, but are not interchangeable and specific items must be used.
+Non-fungible assets have the same brand, but are not interchangeable.
 For example, you might have 100 theatre tickets.
 But someone wanting to buy even a General Admission ticket from you will want one for a specific date and time.
 This might also affect the price; you'll want to charge more for a Friday evening ticket than a Wednesday matinee ticket, even if it's for the same show.

 ## ERTP Concepts Overview

-There are eight fundamental ERTP components, two of which are parts of another, and one which is used by that same component.
-For each entry, the name is linked to its primary page in this Guide.

 Asset descriptions have two parts:
  - **[Value](./Amounts.md)**:  An